amirkazan/pytest-celery-py37/docs/getting-started/first-steps.rst

 Tasks
 -----

-The available tasks can be controlled by hooking into the :func:`default_worker_tasks <pytest_celery.vendors.worker.fixtures.default_worker_tasks>` fixture.
+The available tasks can be controlled by hooking into the :func:`default_worker_tasks <pytest_celery_py37.vendors.worker.fixtures.default_worker_tasks>` fixture.
-The plugin adds a :func:`ping task <pytest_celery.vendors.worker.tasks.ping>` by default, but you can add your own tasks like this:
+The plugin adds a :func:`ping task <pytest_celery_py37.vendors.worker.tasks.ping>` by default, but you can add your own tasks like this:

 .. code-block:: python